 Contact a Houston Estate Planning Attorney

 If you or a loved one needs assistance crafting an estate plan, contact the experienced Houston estate planning attorneys at McCulloch & Miller, PLLC.
 Our knowledgeable attorneys keep up to date on all relevant changes to federal and state estate planning law—this means if your estate plan has been affected by these alterations, they will be able to provide you with advice on how to make the necessary changes to bring it back in line with your wishes.
-Call us today to schedule a free consultation and to speak with one of our attorneys at 713-333-8900.
+Call us today to schedule a consultation and to speak with one of our attorneys at 713-333-8900.